jmcheon/deep_learning_specialization/Course1/week2/README.md

 - the way of computing derivatives

 #### questions:
-- what does it mean optimizing/minimizing the cost function?
+- what does it mean to optimize/minimize the cost function?
-- one step of backward propagation on a computation graph yields derivatives of finial output variable
+- one step of backward propagation on a computation graph yields derivatives of the finial output variable
 	- : true
-- what does it mean propagating the change of a parameter to the output value?
+- what does it mean to propagate the change of a parameter to the output value?
-- what is chain rule when calculating derivatives?
+- what is the chain rule when calculating derivatives?

 <a id='2'></a>
 ## 2. Python and Vectorization

-- Iterative Implementation
+- Iterative version
 ```python
 J = 0, dw1 = 0, dw2 = 0, db = 0
 for i = 1 to m: